GermantownCodes/our-members/README.md

 ### 18. Post in Facebook
-Now that you've submitted a PR, please alert the team by posting on [Facebook](https://www.facebook.com/groups/free.code.camp.germantown.maryland/), so a teammate can review.
+Now that you've submitted a pull request ("PR"), please alert the team by posting on our [Facebook group](https://www.facebook.com/groups/free.code.camp.germantown.maryland/), so a teammate can review.
 You should hear back within 48 hours with suggestions on what might need updating, or your PR may be accepted without the need for revision.

 ### 19. Synching
-Now that your updates have been added to master, it's time to celebrate!
+Now that your updates have been accepted and added to master, it's time to celebrate!

 Once the party has calmed, you'll notice that both your fork and your local copy are now out of sync with master!
 As this first project with GitHub is relatively brief, we won't do a rebase and instead use a simplified workflow to finish up.
-The next time we use GitHub we'll rebase as it's a best practice and cleans up the PR process considerably.
+The next time we use GitHub we'll rebase as it's a best practice and cleans up the PR process (and master's commit history) considerably.

-For our simplified workflow, we'll merge our **bio info** branch into master locally, delete the **bio info** branch as we'll no longer need it and then push to our forked copy on GitHub to get it synched as well.
+For our simplified workflow, we'll merge our **bio info** branch into master locally, delete the **bio info** branch as we'll no longer need it, pull from master, and then push to our forked copy on GitHub to get it synched as well.

 `$ git checkout master`